 - Write down the measurement so you don't forget when you go to the tack shop.

 - This measurement is the size of the blanket you’ll need.
 If the measurement is an odd number, add one to it so you get an even number.
-For example, if you measure your horse and the measurement is 73 inches, add 1 and buy a 74 inch blanket.
-(Most blankets I’ve seen in North America are measured in inches, even in Canada.
-European made blankets will have a sizing chart for easy conversion.)
+For example, if you measure your horse and the measurement is 73 inches, add 1 and buy a 74-inch blanket.
 Most blankets have plenty of adjustment room, so you’ll be able to let the front fasteners out to accommodate that extra inch.

 - You may use twine, rather than the measuring tape.
 Many measuring tapes rattle and crinkle which lots of horses don't like.
 If you drop the twine in the process, you don't have to worry about cleaning it up, you can put it in the trash.